ga-curriculum/responsive-design-v2/implementation-examples/README.md

 ## Responsive design in the real world

-Again, you encounter responsive design on almost any site you visit on the web, but these are particularly strong examples:
+Again, you encounter responsive design on almost any site you visit on the web, but these are solid examples:

-[Shopify](https://www.shopify.com/) is a great example of using responsive design to elevate a message.
+[Shopify](https://www.shopify.com/) offers an example of using responsive design to elevate a message.

-When you go to their site, whether it's on a mobile device with a five inch screen or a desktop device with a 34 inch screen, the first thing you see is a *call to action*.
+When you go to their site, whether on a mobile device with a five-inch screen or a desktop device with a 34-inch screen, the first thing you see is a *call to action*.

-A call to action is a prompt that urges a user to take a specific action (typically a call to action will lead to the user becoming a customer).
-In this case the call to action is asking the user to sign up for a trial.
+A call to action is a prompt that urges a user to take a specific action.
+Typically, a call to action will lead to the user becoming a customer.
+In this case, the call to action asks the user to sign up for a trial.

-Anoter example of a responsive site is one you've become very familiar with - [GitHub](https://github.com).
+Another example of a responsive site is one you've become familiar with - [GitHub](https://github.com).

-GitHub's responsive design goes futher than just design considerations.
+GitHub's responsive design goes further than just design considerations.
 Their responsive design goes as far as hiding certain features on mobile devices.
-This works for GitHub's user's because the likelyhood of someone wanting to create a repo on a mobile device is very small.
+This works for GitHub's users because the likelihood of someone wanting to create a repo on a mobile device is minimal.

-While their users may not be doing things like creating repos from their mobile devices, they are likely to be using its social features.
-Therefore, these features are given more prominance.
+While their users may not create repos from their mobile devices, they will likely use its social features.
+Therefore, these features are given more prominence.

-There are many approaches that can be taken to implementing responsive design, and the final implementation will ultimately depend on the goals of the website in question.
+Many approaches can be taken to implement responsive design, and the final implementation will ultimately depend on the goals of the application in question.

+tktk Hunter, some screenshots here of the above sites might be nice.
+Feel like a side-by-side of mobile and desktop views would work well?